Which city is cheaper, Lagos or Kos?

 Let's take a look at the differences and similarities between Lagos and Kos.
 Then, you can decide for yourself which place is better for your next trip.

-Many restaurants in Kos have been singled out for their culinary prowess.
+Eat your way through Kos, as it has many local or world renowned restaurants to choose from.
 The cuisine relies heavily on locally harvested ingredients with many dishes featuring cheese, seafood, vegetables, olive oil, and potatoes.
 The dishes are influenced by Italian and Turkish cuisines and common dishes include moussaka, souvlaki and tzatziki.
 Popular seafood options are prawns, squid, lobster and octopus.
 A great way to enjoy a sampling of local dishes is to visit an ouzeri, which is a Greek taverna that serves mezza style meals with small dishes that you can share.

-Eating is part of the travel experience when you visit Lagos.
+Lagos has a huge number of terrific restaurants.
 The city offers some of the best food in the Algarve.
 The old town has plenty of restaurants that are both affordable and high quality.
 Seafood is the obvious choice, but you'll also find tapas, paellas, and local dishes such as cataplana (a seafood and chorizo stew).
 Most restaurants serve up a local fish of the day as well as prawns and other seafood items.

-Both Kos and Lagos have similar vibes after the sun sets.
+Both Kos and Lagos have very good vibes after the sun sets.

 Kos has a lively atmosphere and nightlife is popular here.
 For such a small island you'll find a huge party scene during the peak summer months.
 There are almost nightly parties, beach raves, and late night clubs throughout the summer months.
 The bars and clubs are mostly concentrated around a couple of streets in the center of Kos Town, but Kardamena is also a lively party area.
 It's popular with British tourists who head here for the all-night clubs.